WasmEdge/docs/docs/develop/rust/hello_world.md

 ## Improve the performance

-If we don't have extra notes for AoT, all the WASM file will be executed in the intepreter mode, which is much slower.
-To achieve native Rust performance for those applications, you could use the `wasmedge compile` command to AOT compile the `wasm` program, and then run it with the `wasmedge` command.
+If we don't have extra notes for AoT, all the WASM file will be executed in the interpreter mode, which is much slower.
+To achieve native Rust performance for those applications, you could use the `wasmedge compile` command to AOT compile the `wasm` program and then run it with the `wasmedge` command.

 ```bash
 $ wasmedge compile hello.wasm hello_aot.wasm